tonywu6/mdbookkit/docs/src/link-forever/working-with-include.md

 > An example (that this project encountered) is including files that are also intended
 > for displaying on [crates.io][cargo-readme].
 >
-> In this case, linking to book pages would require writing down full URLs to the
+> In this case, since other platforms like crates.io will not convert path-based `.md`
-> deployed book, since other platforms like crates.io will not convert path-based `.md`
+> links to URLs, linking to book pages would require writing down full URLs to the
-> links to URLs.
+> deployed book.

-To mitigate this, you can use the [`book-url`](configuration.md#book-url) option, and then use full URLs in the included content.
+To mitigate this, you can use the [`book-url`](configuration.md#book-url) option.

 In your `book.toml`, in the `[preprocessor.link-forever]` table, specify the URL prefix at which you will deploy your book: